Fact Sheet I3

 One of the first things visitors to Parliament House notice is that the carpets and upholstery are red in the Legislative Council and green in the Legislative Assembly.
 The use of red and green is a tradition upheld in many Westminster-style parliaments around the world.

-Some of the Assembly's documents, such as the notice and question papers, are printed on green paper.
+Some of the Assembly's documents, such as the notice paper, are printed on green paper.

 The use of green in the Legislative Assembly reflects the use of green in the United Kingdom's House of Commons.
 However, the origins of its use are uncertain.
 In 1663 Balthasar de Monconys, a French traveller, described the House of Commons upholstery as sarge verte, which translates as green fabric.